stefanofa/awesome/TOPICS.md

 *   [inngest/inngest](https://github.com/inngest/inngest) - The leading workflow orchestration platform.
 Run stateful step functions and AI workflows on serverless, servers, or the edge.

 *   [effector/effector](https://github.com/effector/effector) - Business logic with ease ☄️

-## microservices

-*   [restatedev/restate](https://github.com/restatedev/restate) - Restate is the platform for building resilient applications that tolerate all infrastructure faults w/o the need for a PhD.

 ## reliable-communication